jfrancis71/PyGenBrix/atari_models/POMDP.md

 Testing:

 Simple sequence, MinAtar, could use breakout but zero rewards and substitute end of life with -1 reward.
 Also design super simple game, it shouldn't be that difficult, eg catch the ball.
+Actually a simple countdown environment, ie states 1->5 with reward on 5 and noisy observations on those states would be a good sanity test.